Improving generalization by mimicking the human visual diet: Methods

-Quantifiable and interpretable domain shifts are at the heart of the \textit{SemanticDG} benchmark.
-We recreated 1,288 real-world scenes from the 1,500 scenes available in ScanNet with the exact same 3D objects, scene layouts, class distributions and camera parameters (\textbf{Fig. 1a-b}).
-To achieve this, we relied on recent advances in inverse rendering~\cite{li2020inverse} and the OpenRooms framework~\cite{li2020openrooms}.
-With these scenes, we created 15 different photo-realistic domains with 3 different types of domains shifts including---lighting shift, material shift, viewpoint shift (\textbf{Fig. 1c-e}).
-Each domain contains only one domain shift at a time.
-We rendered 19,800 images for each domain, which results in a total of 70k object instances from 13 indoor object categories overlapping with ScanNet (more details in Supplement).
-Across all domains, this amounts to roughly 300k images, and over 1 million object instances.
-Below, we explain how different domain shifts were created.\looseness=-1
+We reconstructed 1,288 real-world scenes from the ScanNet dataset with the exact same 3D objects, scene layouts, class distributions and camera parameters using the OpenRooms framework~\cite{li2020openrooms, li2020inverse}.
+With these scenes, we created $15$ photo-realistic domains with $3$ types of real-world transformations including---lighting, material, and viewpoint changes.
+Some sample images are provided in\textbf{ Fig.~\ref{fig:fig_2_datasets}(a)}.
+We rendered $19,800$ images for each domain, which results in $70,000$ object instances from $13$ indoor object categories.
+Across all domains, this amounts to roughly $300,000$ images and $1$ million object instances.
+Below, we explain how different semantic shifts were created.

-\textbf{Material shift domains:} We used 300 high quality, procedural materials from Adobe Stock including wood materials, fabrics, floor and wall tiles, and metals, among others.
-These were split into 6 sets of 50 materials each to create 6 different material domains, as shown in \textbf{Fig.~\ref{fig:mat_light_viewpoint}(a)}.
-For each domain, its 50 materials were randomly assigned to scene objects to ensure high material diversity.
-One domain was held out for testing (OOD Materials), and the rest were used for training.\looseness=-1
+\textbf{Material shift domains:} We used $250$ high quality, procedural materials from Adobe Substances including different types of wood, fabrics, floor and wall tiles, and metals, among others.
+These were split into sets of 50 materials each to create $5$ different material domains (supplementary \textbf{Fig.~\ref{fig:material_shift}}).
+For each domain, its $50$ materials were randomly assigned to scene objects.
+One domain was held out for testing (OOD Materials), and never used for training any model.

-\textbf{Light shift domains:} As ScanNet scenes contain both indoor and outdoor lighting, we controlled outdoor lighting by using 300 different High Dynamic Range (HDR) environment maps from the Laval Outdoor HDR Dataset~\cite{hold2019deep} and OpenRooms.
-These were split into 6 sets of 50 environment maps each (one set per domain).
-To create disjoint sets of indoor lighting, we split the HSV color space into 6 different chunks of disjoint hue values and sampled indoor light color and intensity from one chunk per domain.
-One domain was held out for testing (OOD Light), and the rest used for training.\looseness=-1
+\textbf{Light shift domains:} Outdoor lighting was controlled using $250$ High Dynamic Range (HDR) environment maps from the Laval Outdoor HDR Dataset~\cite{hold2019deep} and OpenRooms, which were split into $5$ sets of $50$ each (one set per domain).
+Disjoint sets of indoor lighting were created by splitting the HSV color space into chunks of disjoint hue values.
+Each domain sampled indoor light color and intensity from one chunk (supplementary \textbf{Fig.~\ref{fig:light_shift}}).
+One domain was held out for testing (OOD Light), and never used for training.